jessikea/ReadMe-Generator/README.md

     ## Installation
   To install, follow the below instructions:
   - In your local terminal, gitbash, clone the repository into your local machine.
-Type" git clone git@github.com:jessikea/ReadMe-Generator.git)
+Type " git clone git@github.com:jessikea/ReadMe-Generator.git)"

     ## Usage
   Instructions for use